thbe/docker-ntopng/README.md

 #### `ARG0`

 The first argument indicates that the NTOPNG should monitor the FRITZ box.
+You need to activate the capture on the FritzBox first.
+Therefor use the URL [http://fritz.box/html/capture.html](http://fritz.box/html/capture.html).

 #### `ARG1`